 Breastfeeding can be demanding on your body — feeding another human means that you’ll need more nutrition yourself.
 Green leafy vegetables like spinach, mustard greens, kale, and fenugreek leaves are great sources of vitamins and minerals.

 In addition, dark leafy greens contain phytoestrogens.
-According to Just Mommies, they have chemicals similar to estrogen that could promote breast tissue health and lactation.
+They have chemicals similar to estrogen that could promote breast tissue health and lactation.

 4. Fenugreek seeds

 A common herb used to increase milk production, fenugreek seeds have been used to increase milk production for centuries.
 Like green leafy vegetables, fenugreek seeds contain phytoestrogens.

 According to Breastfeeding Online, it only takes 24 to 72 hours before fenugreek increases a nursing mother’s milk supply.